securesign/sigstore-ocp/sign-verify.md

 ## Signing a Container Using the Cosign pod.

-Follow the steps below to sign a container with the cosign pod that has been published to an OCI registry.
+Follow the steps below to sign an artifact using the cosign pod running in the cosign namespace.

-If the `BASE_HOSTNAME` environmental variable is not already specified in the Helm chart, make sure to set it in the cosign pod.
+The `OPENSHIFT_APPS_SUBDOMAIN` environmental variable should be specified in the scaffolding chart, with `configs.cosign.appsSubdomain`.
+If it isn't, you'll need to set that variable in the cosign deployment pod specification.

 1. Get the name of the pod.